 It is important that advisors comply with all deadlines regarding drafts and final submission of the proposal.
 Students requesting you as their SW advisor should contact you by the third week of the semester with some concept formulated for a project.
 If you are agreeable to advising the project, you should encourage the student to immediately begin writing a first draft of the proposal.
 The draft should be completed by the fourth or fifth week in the semester (and a revised draft by the seventh week).
-After you have approved the proposal, please refer it to Ellen Freeberg, the Director of Undergraduate Studies in Social Inquiry (freebere@newschool.edu).
+After you have approved the proposal, please refer it to Albert Mobilio, Liberal Arts chair (mobilioa@newschool.edu).
 The deadline for the proposal to be submitted is October 24th for May graduation and March 12th for December graduation.
 The chair will inform the student about any required revisions, and provide confirmation of final approval; the chair must also approve the assigned advisor.

 Once you have signed off on a proposal, you are committing to assist the student with revisions of the proposal (based on suggestions and feedback from the chairperson), as well as working with the student through the following semester until completion of the project.
-Note: Final approval for advisor assignments is determined by the chairperson; even after signing the proposal, the advisor must be confirmed by the SI chair.
+Note: Final approval for advisor assignments is determined by the chairperson; even after signing the proposal, the advisor must be confirmed by the Liberal Arts chair.